2021 Nissan Qashqai pricing confirmed: specs and release date

 - Evolutionary looks

 - ProPilot safety assistance

-A brand-new version of the popular Nissan Qashqai has been revealed, taking on a new look and hybrid tech for the first time.
+Pricing for the brand-new Nissan Qashqai has been revealed, which will be available from £23,535.
 Read on for full details on this popular alternative to the likes of the Ford Kuga and Volkswagen Tiguan.

 2021 Nissan Qashqai design

-The size and proportions of the new Nissan Qashqai are similar to the old car, and it’s certainly more evolutionary than revolutionary in its design.
-Up front, C-shaped headlights that incorporate thin daytime running lights at the top flank a chrome-stripped grille that looks similar to what you get on the smaller Nissan Juke.
+The size and proportions of the new Nissan Qashqai are similar to the outgoing car, with a design that’s certainly more evolutionary than revolutionary.
+Upfront, C-shaped headlights that incorporate thin daytime running lights at the top flank a chrome-stripped grille that looks similar to what you get on the smaller Nissan Juke.

 Down the side, you might notice the mirrors have been moved to the door from the A-pillar in a bid to improve visibility.
-You can choose to fit your Qashqai with ally wheels up to 20 inches in size, and there’s a new two-tone roof option as well.
+You can choose to fit your Qashqai with alloy wheels up to 20 inches in size, plus there’s a new two-tone roof option as well.